Analytic approach to $S^1$-equivariant Morse inequalities

 Since $d_{eq,s}^*d_{eq,s}\psi(\Delta_{eq,s}^k)^2$ is a non-negative operator, the right side of the above relation is non-negative in general and this gives the equivariant Morse inequalities. \end{pf}

-By the above theorem, to prove the theorem \ref{thm1} we need just to study the asymptotic behaviour of $\mu^k_{eq,s}$ when $s$ goes toward infinity.
+To prove theorem \ref{thm1}, we will study the asymptotic behavior of $\mu^k_{eq,s}$ when $s$ goes toward infinity and apply theorem \ref{thm2}.
 Since $\phi$ is rapidly deceasing, the operator $\phi(\Delta^k_{eq,s})$ is smoothing and has a smooth kernel